 The Langtang Gosainkunda trek is known as a moderate to challenging trek.
 Altitude and several steep sections on the Gosainkunda side along with the treks duration add to this category.
 A lot of this will be down to your own relative fitness levels and experience.
 While the Langtang Valley trek is in an easy category the addition of Gosainkunda elevate it to moderate / challenging.

 The Langtang Gosainkunda trek is made easier by starting with the Langtang Valley Trek.
-This way you'll activities better and have less steep terrain to cover at the beginning.
+This way you'll have less steep terrain to cover at the beginning.
 Do keep in mind that the above chart follows the Langtang Gosainkunda itinerary on this page.

 As per the Langtang Valley trek: